g-a-borrero/cosmos/Items/index.md

 #### Ammo-Using Ranged Weapons

-Range is 2x Movement Speed of the shooter.
+Range is 1x to 10x Movement Speed of the shooter.
+Shooting outside of that range incurs a Challenge Score increase of 5 per 5 ft outside of that range.
+Example: 20ft Movement Speed character.
+The range of one of the ranged weapons would be 20 ft to 200 ft.
+If the character tried to shoot at 5 ft range...
+20-5 = 15.
+Challenge Score increase of 15.
+If the character tried to shoot at 215 ft range, 215-200 = 15.
+Challenge Score increase of 15.

 Recharging one of the following uses an action.

 | Item | Cost | Ranged Damage | Melee Damage | Ammo |
 |:----:|:----:|:-------------:|:------------:|:----:|